trec-dragun/trec-dragun.github.io/content/_index.md

 **Report Generation** involves <ins>creating a well-attributed and comprehensive report</ins> that provides readers with background and context for a more informed trustworthiness evaluation.
 This report is expected to address the most important questions from Task 1.

 Both tasks run in parallel, sharing the same submission deadline.
-Unlike traditional fact-checking, this track is designed to help readers form their own judgments from a neutral perspective, rather than dictating conclusions.
+Unlike traditional fact-checking, this track is designed to help readers form their own judgments by offering multi-source context from a neutral perspective, rather than establishing an "absolute truth" and delivering a verdict.

 ## Participation and Communication